Seahawks take over 1st place in NFC West, beat Vikings 37-30

 The key was the running of Penny and Chris Carson.
 Seattle rushed for 218 yards, the most allowed by Minnesota this season.
 Carson had 102, including a 1-yard TD.
 Penny added 74.
 The Vikings were giving up just 94 yards per game rushing.

 “Our running game has been a staple of our offense.
-That’s our foundation and both of those guys are amazing back.
+That’s our foundation and both of those guys are amazing backs.
 They’re really coming on,” Seattle offensive lineman Duane Brown said.

 Minnesota quarterback Kirk Cousins was 22 of 38 for 276 yards but couldn’t connect with Irv Smith Jr. on fourth-and-3 at the Vikings 42 with 2:31 left.
 Jason Myers’ 36-yard field goal with 21 seconds left provided the final margin for Seattle.